vgandari/tok/ROADMAP.md

       set to true
     - if flag is set to true, show deadline of this node in red
-- [ ] Update README with tasks vs topics, and deadline keys
 - [ ] Put references at end of chapter (or document if max heading depth
       < 3)
 - [ ] Add examples as immediate successors